AI Tools for Large Codebase Analysis (Enterprise Picks)

 What This Actually Feels Like

-Using one of these tools well is a bit like having a really good senior developer sitting next to you.
+Using one of these tools well is like having a really good senior developer sitting next to you.
 Not someone who does the work for you, but someone who can instantly answer any question about the codebase.

+"Why is this function written this way?"
+They know.
 "What happens if I change this parameter?"
-They can trace through the implications.
+They can trace the implications.
+"Where else is this pattern used?"
+They show you every example.

 The Surprising Part